Category: RU

 1960s

-• Mahn Win Maung, who served as the third President, was detained on March 2, 1962 when a 17-member Revolutionary Council staged a Coup d’etat.
+• President Mahn Win Maung was detained on March 2, 1962.
+The 17-member Revolutionary Council staged a Coup d’etat.

 • Sama Duwa Sinwa Naung (President-elect) did not become President.